 Remember: It is okay to ask for help.
 Everyone has a right to be safe.

 Prevent social isolation in the elderly by supporting community centers, public transit, and programs designed to empower older people in your life.
-Over three million Americans live in nursing homes, many of which are funded by the federal government.
-Nursing homes that receive Medicaid or Medicare funds must comply with federal laws such as CFR 483.13, designed to prevent abuse and neglect of the elderly.
+Over 1 million Americans live in nursing homes, many of which are funded by the federal government.

-Asking a lawyer to file your nursing home abuse claim is not a frivolous choice.
-This action holds nursing home staff accountable for their actions.
-In fact, it also stops funding to facilities that violate federal standard of care guidelines.
 If you suspect elder abuse or neglect inside a facility in your community, reach out to an attorney today.
 Your loved one is counting on you.
-You can sign up for a free consultation today through LegalASAP, and when you do, here’s what to expect during your consult.
+You can sign up for a free consultation today through LegalASAP, and when you do, here’s what to expect during your consultation.

 Ready to see if you may qualify?
 Complete your free online nursing home neglect case evaluation now!